Michael Lippert

 Michael Hans Lippert (24 April 1897 – 1 September 1969) was a mid-level paramilitary commander in the Waffen-SS of Nazi Germany during World War II.
 He commanded several concentration camps, including Sachsenhausen, before becoming a commander of the SS-Freiwilligen Legion Flandern and the SS Division Frundsberg.
-He and Theodor Eicke shot and killed Sturmabteilung (SA) leader Ernst Röhm on 1 July 1934, during the Night of the Long Knives.
+He and Theodor Eicke shot and killed (SA) leader Ernst Röhm on 1 July 1934, during the Night of the Long Knives.
 In 1957, he was sentenced to 18 months in prison by a West German court for his part in Röhm's death.

 Career in the SS

-Lippert joined the Nazi Party in June 1930 and the Schutzstaffel (SS) in March 1931.
+Lippert joined the Nazi Party in June 1930 and the (SS) in March 1931.
 He became the adjutant for Theodor Eicke, who was appointed the commandant of Dachau concentration camp in 1933.